P4T12ICK/Sigma-Hunting-App/README.md

 - Store triggered detection rules in a dedicated index
 - Enrichment of triggered detection rules with data from the [Mitre ATT&CK Matrix](https://attack.mitre.org/matrices/enterprise/)
 - Providing powerfull dashboards for investigation: security posture, host investigator, APT investigator, lateral movement investigator
-- Whitelist App to adapt the detection rules to your enviroment

 ### Update of Sigma Detection Rules
 The Sigma detection rules can be updated from the Sigma Hunting App: